 It’s when a writer starts telling me about guts and hearts and lungs and eyes that I most frequently highlight that section and write, “Interiority instead!” in my notes.
 Put that on a notecard and tape it to your monitor if you have this problem: Interiority instead!

-This brings me to another specific subset of Physical Telling (you can read about another post in this vein, Putting On Airs, from earlier).
-It’s when writers realize that stomach- and heart-status is cliché, so they move on to looks and gazes and twinkles of eyes and other body language cues.
+This brings me to another specific subset of Physical Telling (dig deeper into this topic by reading my post on showing vs telling in writing).
+It’s when writers realize that stomach- and heart-status is cliché, so they think that the answer to “how to express feelings in words” is to move on to looks and gazes and twinkles of eyes and other body language cues.

 Romantic Moments Are a Minefield for Physical Clichés